MotoshiNishimura/MotoshiNishimura.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Motoshi's web page!"
+title: "Welcome to Motoshi's HP!"
 author_profile: true
 redirect_from:
   - /about/